andres-lowrie/lang/docs/content/docs/functions/_index.md

 ## Declaring

 There's no `keyword` for declaring functions; they're treated like any other variable.
-Instead the compiler will look at the declaration and determine that the variable you assigned is of the function type.
+Instead the interpreter will look at the declaration and determine that the variable you assigned is of the function type.

 The syntax is